apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 ![The syntax tree for the formula [](requestedGreen => <>isGreen)](img/syntaxtree.png)

 For each node of the syntax tree where the formula contains a temporal operator, there is an auxiliary variable.
+For example, there would be auxiliary variables for the formulas `[]isGreen` and `(<>isGreen) /\ ([]requestedGreen)`, but not for the formula `isGreen /\ requestedGreen`.

-And as mentioned before, the value of the variable in a state tells us whether from that state, the subformula is true.
-In this particular example, the formulas that correspond to auxiliary variables in the encoding are filled with orange in the syntax tree.
+As mentioned before, the value of an auxiliary variable in a state tells us whether from that state, the corresponding subformula is true.
+In this particular example, the formulas that correspond to variables in the encoding are filled with orange in the syntax tree.

 What about the `_unroll` variables?
 There is one `_unroll` variable for each temporal operator in the formula.
 For example, `☐(requestedGreen ⇒ ♢isGreen)_unroll` is the unroll-variable for the